domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Fred Brooks, American Software Engineer
 The Mythical Man-Month: Adding a new person to a late project will make the project later.

+## Brené Brown, American Professor
+Be vulnerable, or live with regrets.

 ## Albert Camus, French Philosopher
 At bottom, everything's meaningless.
 Nonetheless, you can make meaning.